 Instructor Stories: Isabella Kung

 Isabella Kung writes and illustrates beautiful books for children (and I'll be giving away one of those books to one of you), and we're excited to offer courses and mentorship opportunities with her through Storyteller Academy.
-Isabella is currently mentoring an illustration group in South Africa through Room to Read.
+Isabella recently mentored an illustration group in South Africa through Room to Read.
 Jennifer Laughran at Andrea Brown Literary Agency represents Isabella's work.

 Isabella said something near the end of her video that stuck with me the most.
 She doesn't overload her weekly planner, BUT then she said, “I always keep up with my weekly planner.
 And I show up and create and work!
 As they say, if you don't show up, inspiration will never come.
 So you've got to be ready.
 You've got to be present.”